okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-sdk-use-case-basic-sign-in/main/nodejs/integrationsteps.md

 ### 2: Authenticate the user credentials

-When the user initiates the sign-in process, your app needs to:
+When the user initiates the sign-in process, your application needs to:

-* Create a new `OktaAuth` object, which is `authClient` in the SDK sample app's `login.js` file
+* Create a new `OktaAuth` object, which is `authClient` in the SDK sample application's `login.js` file
 * Set its `username` and `password` properties to the values entered by the user
 * Send this object to [`idx.authenticate()`](https://github.com/okta/okta-auth-js/blob/master/docs/idx.md#idxauthenticate) to authenticate the user